-As you’re checking things off your home fall preparations list, make sure you pay specific attention to your drains.
+As you’re checking things off your home fall preparations list, pay specific attention to your drains.

-Fall is drain cleaning season for many reasons but most notably to make sure your drains are ready for the holidays and all the subsequent meal preparations and entertaining you will be doing.
-Saying that no one wants to call a plumber during the holidays would be a huge understatement.
+Fall is drain cleaning season for many reasons, but most notably, to ensure your drains are ready for the holidays and all the subsequent meal preparations and entertaining you will be doing.
+But, of course, saying that no one wants to call a plumber during the holidays would be a vast understatement.

 Here is everything you need to know about keeping your drains running smoothly this fall:

 Many homeowners turn to chemical drain cleaners to clean their drains whenever needed.
 These chemicals often use lye as an active ingredient, which eats away at clogs and blockages, making your drains run faster.

 Chemical cleaners may seem like a great value since you can purchase them at almost any hardware store.
 Still, the truth is that they cause an even bigger problem that can lead to an expensive repairs.

 Chemical drain cleaners corrode your inner pipe walls and create weak spots in the pipe.
 These weak spots are prone to rupture and burst, which is every homeowner’s nightmare.